Flamingo-tech/Open-AIR/README.md

 - DucoBox Silent Standard
 - DucoBox Silent Perilex
 - DucoBox Silent Connect
-- DucoBox Focus (Warning: Original Duco Valves are not supported!)\
+- DucoBox Focus (⚠ Warning: Original Duco Valves are not supported! ⚠)

 In the future an external housing will be made for the Open AIR Valves.
-This can then be installed next to any ventilation box.
+This can then be installed next to any ventilation box, between it and the air duct.

 For more information about the Open AIR Valve see: [Open AIR Valve](https://github.com/Flamingo-tech/Open-AIR/tree/main/Open%20AIR%20Valve)